SamCabV/Music_splicer/README.md

 Copyright Disclaimer: Under Section 107 of the Copyright Act 1976, allowance is made for "fair use" for purposes such as criticism, comment, news reporting, teaching, scholarship and research.
 Fair use is a use permitted by copyright statute that might otherwise be infringing.
 Non-profit, educational or personal use tips the balance in favor of fair use.

+## Conclusion

+Going back to the question at the beginning, Can matching time frame slices of a song's spectrogram be used to sync up music?

+The answer is yes, just not perfectly.
+The architecture of music is complex and includes a lot of information like bpm and tempo which is lost when only looking at frequencies at periods of time.
+That being said, some of the transitions in the some of the mashups are very impressive, almost as if the algorithm knew a lot more than what it does about when to cut and start the song.
+At the same time, there are a lot of underwhelimg transitions and at its worst the algorithm can produce some very jarring or seemingly illogical transitions between songs.
+For the limited information the code works with, we were satisfied with the results and it definitly made some awesome if not flawed mashups.

 ## Resources